 Logan City Council supports safer roads for all - our RU1m campaign is aimed at both cyclists and motorists, and seeks to raise awareness of the new minimum passing distance law and increase road user safety through education.

-For more information on this campaign and the new road rules click here.
+For more information on this campaign and the new road rules visit our RU1m page.